kufii/Audioshield-PlayMusic/README.md

 ## Launch Instructions

 1. Launch Audioshield-PlayMusic.exe.
-These launchers will launch the server, proxy, and Audioshield, and will close them all when Audioshield is closed.
+This launcher will launch the server, proxy, and Audioshield, and will close them all when Audioshield is closed.

 ## Adding Launcher to SteamVR